alchemyplatform/rundler/docs/proto.md

 ## Style Guide

 Rundler largely relies on the canonical [protobuf style guide](https://protobuf.dev/programming-guides/style/).
 There are a few minor differences captured in `buf.yaml` to support Tonic best practices.
-Rundler use [buf](https://buf.build/) to lint the `.proto` files.
+Rundler uses [buf](https://buf.build/) to lint the `.proto` files.
 To use `buf` run `buf lint protos/.`.
 To install `buf` on Macs, run `brew install bufbuild/buf/buf`.